vincenzoiovino/Bank3/README.md

 ## Overview
 The repository provides implementation of the Bank3 and Bank DAO protocol described in this [note](https://hackmd.io/q4RHSYE6Tb6fRqgPIML9QA?view
 ).

+Bank3 is essentially an anonymous deposit system (both for Wallets and DAOs): Alice can deposit anonymously ``n`` coins in favour of Bob by sending the coins to the ``Bank3`` contract.
+At any point of time Bob will hold ``m>n`` coins at the Bank, and nobody will be able to infer how much wealth Bob holds.
+Bob can withdraw the ``n`` coins deposited by Bob in favour of hers using just her wallet's secret key.
+At withdrawal time, it will be visible that Bob deposited ``n`` coins in favour of Bob but it will not be possible to leak how much more coins Bob holds at the ``Bank3``.

+Therefore, ``Bank3`` is *NOT* a coin mixer but presents the following differences and advantages with respect to ``TC``:
+ * ``TC`` deposit+withdrawal can consume more than 1.3 milions of GAS whereas ``Bank3`` deposit+withdrawal is about 100k with the current contract that is not optimized at all!
+ * ``Bank3`` does not require trusted setup and is based on standard computational assumptions based on the hardness of breaking discrte log over elliptic curves.
+ * ``Bank3`` requires only hashing on-chain  and as such can be very efficient.
+For this reason, ``Bank3`` can be likely implemented also (with a slight variation) in ``Bitcoin``!
+ * ``Bank3`` security is weaker than ``TC``: after withdrawal it is visible that Bob made the deposit.
+This is by design: the purpose here is just to hide your left wealth in the ``Bank3``.

 The repository contains a smart contract module in Solidity and the off-chain module written in C.

 ## Installation for the off-chain module